Vashantor: A Large-scale Multilingual Benchmark Dataset for Automated Translation of Bangla Regional Dialects to Bangla Language: Evaluation Metrics

 \subsubsection{Logarithmic Loss}

 Logarithmic Loss \cite{Logloss}, commonly known as Log Loss, is a metric used to evaluate the performance of classification models in the context of multiclass classification, where we can classify texts into one of several regions (Chittagong, Noakhali, Sylhet, Barishal, Mymensingh).
 It quantifies the accuracy of a model's predicted class probabilities, rewarding accurate and confident predictions while penalizing uncertain or inaccurate ones.
-The Logarithmic Loss (Log Loss) for region detection is calculated as: